What is Kabir?

 Life and uncertain biography

-Kabir was born in Varanasi (Banāras), the most consequential Hindu sacred city on the Ganges, into a Julāhā family of low-caste Muslim weavers — descendants of recent converts whose social standing was determined by the older Hindu caste hierarchy rather than by their nominal Islam.
-The traditional dates assign him an implausibly long life of around 120 years (1398–1518); the modern scholarly consensus narrows the actual span to the second half of the fifteenth century (c.
-1440–1518) and treats the longer dating as hagiographic embroidery.
-The biographical facts the tradition agrees on are sparse.
-He worked at the loom alongside his trade, married, raised at least two children, attracted students who recorded his oral teaching, and was buried at Maghar after his death — a town selected, by tradition, because Hindu doctrine held that anyone who died at Maghar would be reborn as a donkey, and Kabir wanted his last gesture to be the rebuke of that superstition.
-A second strand of the legend has both Hindus and Muslims claiming the body after his death, lifting the shroud, and finding only flowers underneath — half taken to the Ganges, half buried at Maghar.
-The story is too neat to be evidentially load-bearing, but it is doctrinally legible: every detail the tradition preserved is a compression of the teaching it wanted to carry forward.
+Kabir was born in Varanasi (Banāras) into a Julāhā family of low-caste Muslim weavers, descendants of recent converts whose social standing was shaped by the older Hindu caste hierarchy.
+The traditional dates give him an implausibly long life of around 120 years (1398–1518).
+Modern scholars narrow this to the second half of the fifteenth century (c.
+1440–1518) and treat the wider range as hagiographic embellishment.
+What the tradition agrees on is sparse.
+He worked at the loom, married, raised at least two children, and attracted students who recorded his spoken teaching.
+He was buried at Maghar, a town he is said to have chosen deliberately, because Hindu doctrine held that dying there meant rebirth as a donkey.
+Kabir wanted his death to rebuke that superstition.
+A second strand of the legend says that after he died, Hindus and Muslims both claimed the body, lifted the shroud, and found only flowers.
+Half went to the Ganges; half were buried at Maghar.
+The story is too neat to be historical, but its point is clear: every detail the tradition preserved is a compression of the teaching it wanted to carry forward.

 The teaching

-Kabir's verses operate in two registers at once.
-The first is the polemical excoriation of religious formalism in whichever tradition the listener has come in from: the Brahmin pundit hauling ritual water for a stone, the Muslim cleric calling out the adhān as though God were hard of hearing, the pilgrim circling the Kaʿbah or bathing in the Ganges as though geography could substitute for the interior recognition the practice was meant to occasion.
-The second register is the positive teaching that follows the polemic — that the Rām the bhakta sings to and the Allāh the qāẓī invokes are pointers to the same unconditioned reality, that this reality is closer to the seeker than the seeker is to the seeker (the famous couplet of the musk-deer carrying the scent in its own navel and running through the forest searching), and that the path to recognising it is interior rather than institutional.
-The vocabulary is largely Hindu — Rām, Hari, Govind, the formless absolute Nirguṇa Brahman — but the operative move is the same one Sufism had been making in adjacent territory: that the named God of liturgy is a finger, that the named is the moon, and that confusing the two is the principal religious error of the historical religions.
-The tradition that came to be called the Sant Mat — the teaching of the saints — assembled around this two-part move, with Kabir as its most-quoted voice and with his reputed teacher Rāmānanda, his contemporary Raidās, and the slightly younger Gurū Nānak as his closest neighbours.
+Kabir's verses work in two registers.
+The first is polemic.
+He mocks the Brahmin priest hauling water for a stone, the Muslim cleric calling the adhān as though God were hard of hearing, the pilgrim circling the Kaʿbah or bathing at the Ganges as though geography could stand in for the interior recognition the practice was supposed to occasion.
+The second register is the positive teaching.
+The Rām the bhakta sings to and the Allāh the cleric invokes both point to the same unconditioned reality.
+That reality is closer to the seeker than the seeker is to himself.
+The famous musk-deer couplet captures this: the deer carries the scent in its own navel and runs through the forest searching for it.
+The path Kabir points to is interior, not institutional.
+His vocabulary is largely Hindu — Rām, Hari, Govind, the formless absolute Nirguṇa Brahman — but the core move is the same one Sufism had been making in adjacent territory: the named God of liturgy is a pointer, and confusing the pointer with what it points to is the principal error of organised religion.
+The tradition that came to be called Sant Mat assembled around this two-part move.
+Its most-quoted voice is Kabir, with his reputed teacher Rāmānanda, his contemporary Raidās, and the slightly younger Gurū Nānak as his closest neighbours.

 Downstream